Rhine Crossing - Operation Plunder

-In preparation for the Rhine crossing the Division moved to a concentration area in Roermond and Nijmegen Here there was time for relaxation, reunions and several beating retreats took place.
+In preparation for the Rhine crossing the Division moved to a concentration area in Roermond and Nijmegen, here there was time for relaxation, reunions and several beating retreats took place (see photos).
 The Northants Yeomanry who had been away carrying out amphibious training with their Buffalo (amphibious armoured vehicles) rejoined the Division.

-Briefings for the Division on the 9th and 11th March were followed by a rehearsal for the Rhine crossing on the River Mass on the 14th March.
+Briefings for the Division on the 9th and 11th March were followed by a rehearsal for the Rhine crossing on the River Maas on the 14th March.

 The plan for the Rhine crossing required a two corps frontage, 30 Corps on the left and 12 Corps on the right.
 Each would be lead by one of the three Scottish Divisions, the 51st in the case of 30 Corps and the 15th Scottish Division in that of 12 Corps.
 In addition on the extreme south were the 1st Commando Brigade.